Learning Outcomes

 A client asks a solicitor to set up a trust and transfer a large sum from a high-risk jurisdiction.
 The client is evasive about the source of funds.
 What should the solicitor do?

-Answer: The solicitor should apply enhanced due diligence, seek further information about the source of funds, and consider whether to proceed.
-If suspicion remains, the solicitor must report the matter to the MLRO and not proceed with the transaction until cleared.
+The solicitor should apply enhanced due diligence, seek further information about source of funds and source of wealth, and consider whether to proceed.
+If suspicion remains, the solicitor must report the matter to the MLRO and not proceed with the transaction until a DAML is obtained (or the 7‑day decision period lapses without refusal).
+If consent is refused, the solicitor must observe the moratorium period and avoid any prohibited acts.

 Exam Warning